konrad945/eCommerce/README.md

 * Tracing (OpenTelemetry)
 * Vault (Secrets, etc...)

-#### What's next to do...
+### What's next to do...
-* Setup db and svc to use vault, move svc to separate namespace
+* Migrate terraform scripts to use vault provider, move svc to separate namespace, service mesh, create more services...

 ## Prerequisites